 The Military Scholarship for Service Members is offered continuously.
 It is not a competitive scholarship.
+Students who do not remain continuously enrolled may be subject to eligibility review.

-Applications are reviewed upon each enrollment/ registration.
+Applications are reviewed upon each enrollment/registration.
 Students must state their intention to apply with the enrollment/registration paperwork and provide documentation proving current eligibility.
 (University may require additional proof of eligibility prior to awarding scholarship.)

-Note: Military students who cap out using their allotted FY TA benefits with Grantham are given the option to continue their coursework with Grantham by using alternate methods of payments, such as VA Education Benefits or Federal Student Aid (if eligible).
-A student using military TA who enrolls in more than one course must complete all courses in the eight (8)-week (56-day) term.
+NOTE: Military students who cap out using their allotted Fiscal Year Tuition Assistance benefits with Grantham are given the option to continue their coursework with Grantham by using alternate methods of payments, such as VA Education Benefits or Federal Student Aid (if eligible).
+A student using military Tuition Assistance who enrolls in more than one course must complete all courses in the eight (8)-week (56-day) term.